wearearima/spring-boot-docker-study/README.md

 Result:

 ```
-org.springframework.samples/spring-petclinic                     latest                  f64e33676fba        35 seconds ago      150MB
+org.springframework.samples/spring-petclinic                     latest                  b0379064ade1        8 minutes ago       135MB
 ```

-We can see that size of the artifact has increased from `43MB` to `150MB`.
+We can see that size of the artifact has increased from `43MB` to `135MB`.
 This is mainly because the Docker image includes the JDK and Linux images.
 Run this command to check it:

 ```